drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 - Provide details about the hardware and software requirements for the proposed system.
 - Explain the data security measures that will be implemented.

+Programming language that will be used in this project would be Python.

 ---

 ## ⏳ Timeline and Deliverables: